ikamensh/flynt/README.md

                         for expressions spanning multiple lines, convert only if the resulting single line will fit into the line length limit.
 Default value is 88 characters.
-  --transform-concats   Replace string concatenations with literals with
+  --transform-concats   Replace string concatenations (defined as + operations
-                        f-strings.
+                        involving string literals) with f-strings.
                         Available only if flynt is installed with 3.8+ interpreter.
   --fail-on-change      Fail when changing files (for linting purposes)
 ```